 Our Family Violence Services offer group and shelter-based programs to help women and children who have experienced family violence or other trauma.
 Individual and family counselling, parenting support, family reconnection and healing services, and links to community supports are available.

-Our Healthy Child Development program includes five Early Learning Centres (child care centres) and the Parkdale-High Park EarlyON Child and Family Centre.
+Our Healthy Child Development program includes four Early Learning Centres (child care centres) and the Parkdale-High Park EarlyON Child and Family Centre.
 The program provides young children with a healthy start in a child-focused, play-based early learning environment.

 We are a highly collaborative organization, sharing our research, knowledge and expertise through partnerships and collaborations, training, consultation and publications.
 CDI is a trusted thought leader in children’s mental health and family violence, not only because our solutions are developed out of research, but also because of the innovative solutions that result from our approach.